C0d3-5t3w/Pwnagotchi-NightMode/README.md

 # HOW TO:

+DISCLAIMER- I am not responsible for the use of and distribution of any pwnagotchi product and i do not claim any responsibility for you messing up your files. everything below worked on multiple fresh installs.

 First download this repository.

 Place style.css and the templates folder in the boot partition of your sd card with a reader.